Become-A-DevOps-PM/become-a-devops-pm.github.io/content/compute/1. What Is A Server/Inside a Virtual Server - Article.md

 <!-- # Inside a Virtual Server? -->

-Virtual servers are fundamental to modern IT environments, offering flexibility and scalability beyond the physical limits of hardware.
+Virtual servers offer flexibility and scalability beyond the physical limits of hardware.
 While physical servers house tangible components like CPUs and RAM, virtual servers present a different structure.
 It's essential to understand the components inside a virtual server and how they contrast with physical servers.
 This article dives into what makes up a virtual server.
 We will also correlate these to the components seen in Azure Virtual Machines (VMs).

 ## The Virtual Server